vaishaali242005-web/NAVIK-autonomous-robot1/03-ideate/idea-sketches/README.md

 # Idea Sketches

-This folder contains rough sketches and visual representations of proposed ideas.
+This folder contains rough sketches and visual representations of proposed ideas